Unemployment rises in most US states in July

-The Labor Department said Monday that unemployment rates fell in eight states in July and were unchanged in 12.
+The Labor Department says unemployment rates fell in eight states in July and were unchanged in 12.
 At the same time, hiring rose in 36 states, fell in 13, and was unchanged in Iowa.

 The national unemployment rate ticked up to 6.2 percent in July from 6.1 percent in June, the government said earlier this month, even as employers added 209,000 jobs.

-The reason the rate rose nationwide even as hiring increased is that more Americans launched job searches but didn't find work.
-That lifted the number of unemployed.
-Still, the rise in people seeking jobs suggests they're more optimistic about their prospects.
+More Americans launched job searches last month but didn't find work, lifting the number of unemployed.
+Still, the increase suggests they're more optimistic about their prospects.